reyvb24/Engg-1340-Project/README.md

 ### Battle Rules:
 - Player will take turn alternately with the enemy in a 1 on 1 battle, in which the player can choose to regain mana by (some number), attack , use items (from shop), use spells (by spending mana)
 ### Code Requirements
-- Generation of random events : The quests given to the player and the enemies that the player encounters in the game will be random.
+- Generation of random events : The quests given to the player and the enemies that the player encounters in the game will be random, however there will only be one word_art for standard enemies and boss.
 - Data structures for storing game status : The types of classes and enemies will use the class data structure to handle characteristics and interactions of the character.
 - Dynamic memory management : The game will make use of pointers and dynamic arrays, especially for the word_art.
 - File I/O : There is an autosave feature, it will save the stats after every turn in the main game (i.e. amount of gold possessed, levels, and experience points).
 This will be saved to a “game_data.txt” file and can be loaded again to the game.